 The south rift valley is a truly wild piece of Africa.
 It is hot, dry and dusty, dotted with Acacias and the wall of the rift valley is an ever-present backdrop.
 The Maasai not only live in this wild rugged countryside but they subsist here without growing crops and living among Africa's wild beasts.
 The Maasai herdsman are therefore shepherds of biblical proportions.
 Each day they have the huge responsibility of taking their family's cattle out grazing and to be watered.
 Armed physically with only spears, they are responsible for their family's wealth.
 Lions are on the prowl and the herdsman are on the watch.
 This afternoon, we join the Maasai herdsman and we help them ferry their cattle back to their bomas at dusk.
 Walking behind a herd of Maasai cows, listening to their bells and watching the dust that they kick up, you will experience Africa the way the Maasai do.
 Our herdsman will have their spears close at hand but this afternoon, you will come to realize that their true weapon is the knowledge of not only their land but the wisdom that has been passed down to them by their forefathers.
 You will gain firsthand experience as to just what incredible pastoralists the Maasai really are.
 Walking on the dusty floor of this ancient land, you will feel truly alive and photographing back-lit scenes of Maasai herdsman and their cattle in clouds of dust will invigorate you photographically.

 A safari drive on your last morning will see you ending at the airstrip, where a 30 minute charter flight will take you back to Nairobi for your onward travels home, with transfers already prearranged.
 Arriving back home and processing your photographs, you will relive the incredible experience.
-You will cherish that not only did you experience the true wildlife mecca of Africa and the 'greatest wildlife show on earth' whilst in the Masai Mara, but you also experienced 'real Africa' when in the rift valley, which very few people get to do.
+You will cherish having experienced 'real Africa', which very few people get to do.